 Great, we’ve cleared up the confusion surrounding the two professions.

-If you think you would benefit from seeing an Exercise Physiologist but want to know more, fill out your details below (with a best time to contact you) and I will personally call you to discuss!
+If you think you would benefit from seeing an Exercise Physiologist but want to know more, send an email to email@example.com (with a best time to contact you) and we will personally call you to discuss!